-- A. Approval of the thesis/dissertation proposal is a requirement for candidacy, apart from course and GPA requirements, and qualifying/comprehensive exam approvals. - B. Doctoral Students (PhD) who are not candidates when they enter their 5th year, will be placed in probation unless there are extenuating circumstances (i.e. illness), or a justified change in Advisor, as determined by the Department and the Graduate Committee.
+- A. Approval of the thesis/dissertation proposal is a requirement for candidacy, apart from course and GPA requirements, and qualifying/comprehensive exam approvals. - B. Doctoral Students (PhD) who are not candidates when they enter their 4th year, will be placed in probation unless there are extenuating circumstances (i.e., illness), or a justified change in Advisor, as determined by the Department and the Graduate Program Committee.
+In some particular cases, an additional time of up to one academic year (before the 5th year of studies) could be approved.